6 Instagram Secrets Top Fitness Professionals Use to Build an Empire

 Having a focused theme and messaging will help you find your Instagram crowd quicker and keep away people, who wouldn’t align with your training programme anyway.

 2. Don’t limit yourself to fitness only

-Health, fitness and nutrition are all closely related, so if you want to appeal to a wider audience, consider educating yourself and others in all the three areas.
+Health, fitness, and nutrition are all closely related, so if you want to appeal to a wider audience, consider educating yourself and others in all three areas.

 Having your fingers in many pies also multiplies your chances of getting more brand deals in the future.

 It’s common for influencers to hire a professional portrait photographer for special events and outings.
 Professional photographers can capture genuine moments better than amateurs and the overall quality and lighting of the photo are better too.

 Jordan and Kristel’s Instagram accounts show that creative storytelling and integrity result in far more quality leads and makes the job much more enjoyable than simply taking your top off.